-In June 2019, Pullman’s Sydney Olympic Park sought to partially replace their facade due to combustible cladding regulations.
+In June 2019, Pullman Hotel in Sydney Olympic Park sought to partially replace their facade due to combustible cladding regulations.
 Timing was critical for this project to meet the rectification orders that were placed on the building.

 The data captured allowed our surveyors to dimension and calculate areas for each individual panel.
 A custom program was developed using LISP to extract, label and dimension the panels into a table, allowing contractors to fabricate each panel off site, and complete the installation hassle free.